 - Every age and stage of life is allowed to contribute whatever tangible and intangible resources it has to offer

-- No decision is made about the life of the community—whether in the area of worship, physical plant, fundraising, budgeting, social action, the arts, education, or any other—without consideration of its impact on and opportunities for every member of the community
+- No decision is made about the community’s life—whether in worship, physical plant, fundraising, budgeting, social action, the arts, education, or any other—without consideration of its impact on and opportunities for every community member.

 - Every age group is a participant, leader, and recipient of every part of the life of the church (e.g., worship, pastoral care, social justice, faith formation, governance, etc.)

 - Each generation is empowered, honored, and served by additional programs unique to the needs and interests of that particular age and stage.